1971 Scottish soldiers' killings

-The 1971 Scottish soldiers killings took place in Northern Ireland during The Troubles.
-On 10 March 1971, the Provisional Irish Republican Army (IRA) shot dead three off-duty British soldiers of the 1st Battalion, Royal Highland Fusiliers.
-The soldiers were from Scotland and two were teenage brothers.
+The 1971 Scottish soldiers' killings took place in Northern Ireland during The Troubles.
+On 10 March 1971, the Irish Republican Army (IRA) shot dead three off-duty British soldiers of the 1st Battalion, Royal Highland Fusiliers.
+The soldiers were from Scotland, and two were teenage brothers.
 They were lured from a pub in Belfast where they had been drinking, driven to a remote location and shot by the roadside.
-Three British soldiers had been killed before this, but all had been killed during rioting.
+Three British soldiers had been killed before this, but all had died during rioting.

-The deaths led to public mourning and protests against the IRA.
+The deaths led to public mourning and protests.
 Pressure to act spurred a political crisis for the Northern Ireland Government, which led to the resignation of James Chichester-Clark as Prime Minister of Northern Ireland.
 The British Army raised the minimum age needed to serve in Northern Ireland to 18 in response to this incident.
 In 2010, a memorial was dedicated to the three soldiers near the site of their deaths.

-Three IRA members were later named as being responsible, one of whom was a former British soldier.
+Three IRA volunteers were later named as being responsible, one of whom was a former British soldier.

 Background

 British troops had been deployed to Northern Ireland in 1969 as part of Operation Banner, in response to the growing conflict following the 1969 Northern Ireland riots.
-The British Army had become involved in the disturbances culminating in the Falls Curfew of July 1970.
+The British Army became involved in disturbances that culminated in the Falls Curfew of July 1970.
 The Provisional Irish Republican Army was formed in December 1969 after a split in the IRA.
 After the split, the Provisional IRA planned for an "all-out offensive action against the British occupation".
 Provisional IRA Chief of Staff Seán Mac Stíofáin decided they would "escalate, escalate and escalate" until the British agreed to withdraw.
 The IRA Army Council sanctioned offensive operations against the British Army at the beginning of 1971.
 Robert Curtis was the first British soldier shot and killed by the Provisional IRA, on 6 February 1971, and two more soldiers were killed over the following month during rioting.